 - myGov will never send you a text, email or attachment with links or web addresses that ask you for your login or personal details.
 Do not click on links in emails or text messages claiming to be from myGov.

-- Always login to your official myGov account to check your tax, lodge your return, and check if you owe a debt or are due a refund.
+- Always login to your official myGov account to check your tax, lodge your return.
+If you also owe a debt or are due a refund.
 Do this by manually typing https://my.gov.au/ into your internet browser.

 - You can also check the status of your tax affairs at any time by calling the ATO on 13 28 61 or contacting your tax agent.